Seizing the Means of Knowledge Production

 Nonetheless, even in a world where people were less myopic, there would be virtue in seeing all of these concepts and approaches – along with their histories – side-by-side.
 Patterns and lessons emerge which can help inform subsequent efforts at reforming institutions of higher learning (like Heterodox Academy).
 For instance:

-This is no mere coincidence.
-When these schools set policies or precedents, other schools tend to follow suit (everyone wants to be like Harvard).
+It is no mere coincidence that elite educational institutions figure so prominently in these histories.
+When top schools set policies or precedents, other schools tend to follow suit (everyone wants to be like Harvard).
 Scholars at these institutions tend to set the research agenda for their fields as well – especially with respect to top journals.
 These schools produce a radically disproportionate share of all tenured or tenure-track faculty nationwide – and train a large share of future political leaders and journalists.
 They play an outsized role in shaping public opinion about students and universities too.
 In short, right or wrong, for better or worse, elite schools will be a critical front in virtually any successful campaign to reform higher ed writ large.

 For this very reason, it should be no surprise that most of the major blowups and meltdowns that have occurred on campus post-2014 were concentrated at Ivy League institutions (Harvard, Yale), prestigious liberal arts schools (Middlebury, Evergreen, Reed), or other elite colleges (CMC, UC Berkeley).